psidex/CustomBangSearch/README.md

 ## Options page

-- Go to the extensions options page to change the bangs and where they go.
+- Go to the extensions options page to change the bangs and where they go
-- Click on any cell in the table to edit it; the bang is what goes after the ! (e.g. !m) and the url is where it takes you.
+- Click on any cell in the table to edit it; the bang is what goes after the ! (e.g. !m) and the url is where it takes you
-- Use '%s' to show where the search query should be inserted (see the defaults for example).
+- Use '%s' to show where the search query should be inserted (see the defaults for example)
-- Cells with no text in will be highlighted red and will be removed upon saving.
+- Cells with no text in will be highlighted red and will be removed upon saving
-- No changes will be made unless you click the save button, this includes importing and resetting to defaults.
+- No changes will be made unless you click the save button, this includes importing and resetting to defaults
+- Bangs are case-sensitive, so you can have 'm' and 'M'

 ## How it works